german-egg/markdown-viewer/README.md

 1. Open the application in your web browser.
 2. Enter the URL of the Markdown file you want to view in the input field.
 3. Click the 'Render' button to display the Markdown content.
+4. Here is an example of how to use the application:

+## Contribution

+If you wish to contribute to the project, please read our Contribution Guide.

+## License

+This project is licensed under the MIT License.
+For more details, please see the LICENSE file.

+## Credits

+Thanks to everyone who has contributed to this project.

 ## Author

 Markdown Viewer is developed by Germán Aliprandi.
-For inquiries, suggestions, or contributions, feel free to reach out:
+For inquiries, suggestions, or contributions, feel free to get in touch:

-- **Name**: Germán Aliprandi
+Name: Germán Aliprandi
-- **Email**: galiprandi@gmail.com
+Email: galiprandi@gmail.com

-## Contributing

-Contributions to Markdown Viewer are welcome!
-Please read our [contributing guidelines](CONTRIBUTING.md) for more information.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Contact

-For questions and suggestions, feel free to open an issue or contact us directly.

----

-Markdown Viewer – effortlessly view Markdown files from any URL.